-event category full term short term specifications standard care management patient death or serious disability associated with a medication error (e.g., errors involving the wrong, drug, wrong dose, wrong patient, wrong time, wrong rate, wrong preparation, or wrong route of administration) medication error Excludes reasonable differences in clinical judgment involving drug selection and dose.
-Includes administration of a medication to which a patient has a known allergy and drug-drug interactions for which there is known potential for death or serious disability.
-NQF
+event category full term short term specifications standard care management patient death or serious injury medication error Excludes reasonable differences in clinical judgment NQF associated with a medication error on drug selection and dose.
+4A (e.g., errors involving the wrong drug, wrong dose, wrong patient, wrong time, wrong rate, wrong preparation, or wrong route of administration) Includes, but is not limited to, death or serious injury associated with: a) over- or under-dosing; b) administration of a medication to which a patient has a known allergy or serious contraindictation, c) drug-drug interactions for which there is known potential for death or serious disability, and improper use of single-dose/single-use and multidose medication vials and containers leading to death or serious injury as a result of dose adjustment problems. adjustment prodicins.

-- The most serious medication errors, including occurrences in which a patient known to have serious allergies to specific medications/agents receives those medications/agents, resulting in serious harm or death.
-These events may occur as a result of failure to collect allergy information; failure to review available allergy information; failure to assure the availability of allergy information and prominently display it; or through other system failures that are determined by investigation to be the cause of the adverse event. - Occurrences in which a patient dies or suffers serious disability as a result of failure to administer a prescribed medication. - Occurrences in which a patient dies or suffers serious disability as a result of the wrong administration technique.
+- the most serious medication errors including occurrences in which a patient receives a medication for which there is a contraindication, or a patient known to have serious allergies to specific medications/agents, receives those medications/agents, resulting in serious injury or death.
+These events may occur as a result of failure to collect information about contraindications or allergies, failure to review such information available in information systems, failure of the organization to ensure availability of such information and prominently display such information within information systems, or other system failures that are determined through investigation to be the cause of the adverse event; - occurrences in which a patient dies or suffers serious injury as a result of failure to administer a prescribed medication; - occurrences in which a patient is administered an over- or under-dose of a medication including insulin, heparin, and any other high alert medication including but not limited to medications listed on the Institute for Safe Medication Practices "High Alert Medication List"; - occurrences in which a patient dies or suffers serious injury as a result of the wrong administration technique.

-• Patient death or serious disability associated with allergies that could not reasonably have been known or discerned in advance of the event.
+• patient death or serious injury associated with allergies that could not reasonably have been known or discerned in advance of the event.
 These unexpected deaths would be captured in "other" category.

 actual sentinel event: A terminally ill cancer patient receives a 10-fold overdose of morphine and dies within 24 hours.
 The patient was lucid prior to the overdose; after the overdose, the patient is comatose and never recovers consciousness before dying.
-Despite the patient's terminal condition this is a medication error.
-Event if the patient was resuscitated and lived, this would still be a sentinel event.
+Despite the patient's terminal condition this is a medication error event if the patient was resuscitated and lived, this would still be a sentinel event.